raspberrypilearning/turtley-amazing/worksheet2.md

   <iframe src="https://trinket.io/embed/python/d58123d315" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-  The line `turtle.color(colours[i])` is telling the program to choose the "ith" item in the list.
+  The line `turtle.color(colours[i])` is telling the program to choose the "`i`th" item in the list.
 Remember that `i` starts from 0 and goes up to 9.

 1. What if you want a longer line?
 Try changing the number of loops in the `for` loop to `range(20)` and see what happens.
 Do you get an error?

 ## Modulo to the rescue

 In the above example, you need a way to keep looping over the list items, so when `i` gets to 9, it will go back around and get the "0th" item from the list again.
 This is where the modulo operator `%` can help you out.

 1. Look at the code below: run it and see if you can figure out what is going on.

   <iframe src="https://trinket.io/embed/python/8fd77a1942" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-1. Try changing the numbers in the `print`.
-There are some example to try below
+1. Try changing the numbers in the `print` command.
+There are some examples to try below:

   ```python
   print(12 % 6)